NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/output_checker.rst

 #.
 A pre-generated output that we know is correct
 #.
 Newly created GeoIPS output that should match that pre-generated output.

-This way, we can compare the newly created output to an output that already know is completely accurate.
+This way, we can compare the newly created output to an output that we already know is completely accurate.

 While it's not feasible to have a pre-generated output for everything GeoIPS and its associated plugin packages can create, we can set up a fairly large suite of pre-generated outputs to ensure that each type of output is covered by a specific output checker plugin.
 Currently, GeoIPS has output_checker plugins for four types of outputs: